 - Can I use on Windows? - Yes, Reward is cross-platform.
 It was written in Golang with intention to support Windows users as well. - Should I run reward as root user or with sudo? - Nope, you should almost never use reward as root user or with sudo.
-The only exception is running the reward self-update command. - Is Reward free? - Yes, and it's open source as well. - Can I connect to the database using root user? - Yes, run reward db connect --root.
+The only exception is running the reward self-update command. - Is Reward free?

 1.8.
-FAQ 81
+FAQ 85